Dev49net/wp-first-letter-avatar/readme.txt

 WP First Letter Avatar **sets custom avatars for users without Gravatar**.
 The avatar will be a first letter of the users's name, just like in [Discourse](http://www.discourse.org/).
 You can also configure plugin to use any other letter to set custom avatar.

 WP First Letter Avatar includes a set of **beautiful, colorful letter avatars** in many sizes.
-Optimal size will be chosen by the plugin in order to display high quality avatar and not download, for example, big 512px avatars when only 48px is needed... **PSD template** for avatar is also included - it's a simple Stag Sans Thin letter.
+Optimal size will be chosen by the plugin in order to display high quality avatar and not download, for example, big 512px avatars when only 48px is needed... **PSD template** for avatar is also included.

 You can also create your own avatar set by creating new directory next to *'default'* folder and following the naming convention from *'default'*.
 Keep in mind that your avatar set will be deleted after updating plugin!